-Information for the Master's degree in Economics (including master's with specialisation in Economic Policy Analysis and Money and Banking)
+Information for the Master's degree in Economics (including master's with specialisation in Applied Econometrics, Financial Economics and Investment Management, Economic Policy Analysis and Money and Banking)

-Admission to master's degree study is subject to approval by the Chairperson of the Department based on a proven satisfactory study record.
+Admission to master's degree study is subject to approval by the chairperson of the department.
+To be admitted, a student should have obtained an average of at least 65% in his/her honours degree.
+In addition, a student wishing to be admitted to complete the dissertation option (ECO700), should also have obtained at least 65% in his/her honours essay or publishable related article (or equivalent).
 Prospective students must apply for admission to the degree in writing prior to registration.
-Application forms are available from the Chairperson of the Department of Economics.
+Application forms are available from the chairperson of the Department of Economics.